mist-nu/mist/README.md

 resolution.
 Such changes will still be available as an older version.

-Mist uses the NSS library for TLS, the TOR client for anonymous connection and hidden service, the nginx library for HTTP/2 and SQLite3 for storage.
+Mist uses the NSS library for TLS, the TOR client for anonymous connection and hidden service, the nghttp2 library for HTTP/2 and SQLite3 for storage.

 For this release the only way to use Mist is as a library to build